 Revoking a durable POA

-To revoke a durable power of attorney TN, you can do it at any time by filling out and signing the revocation of power of attorney form.
-However, in case the principal is incapacitated, they cannot revoke the durable power of attorney TN.
+To revoke it, you can do it at any time by filling out and signing the revocation of power of attorney form.
+However, in case the principal is incapacitated, they cannot revoke the durable form.
 In this case, a chosen third party can override it in case of negligence abuse.

 Bottom Line

-Whether it is a power of attorney or durable power of attorney form for TN, ensure that you observe all the Tennessee state laws and regulations while preparing them as the principal.
+Whether it is a power of attorney or durable POA for TN, ensure that you observe all the Tennessee state laws and regulations while preparing them as the principal.
 This way, the form becomes valid, and the agent can use it for your benefit.
 As the principal, you need to choose an agent you trust before granting them the authority to make legal decisions for you.
-The governing laws of Tennessee state regarding the power of attorney form can help to guide you when it comes to preparing, storing, and using it.
+The governing laws of Tennessee state regarding this form can help to guide you when it comes to preparing, storing, and using it.